-Tucked away in the gap between Thunderstruck Mountain and Buzzard Roost Ridge, history is written in stone.
-Visit this special site where the people of long ago carved the stories and feelings into the boulders of Track Rock.
+Visit this special site where the people of long ago carved their stories into the boulders of Track Rock.

-Stretching over 14 states and crossing more than 60 federal, state, and local parks and forests, this National Scenic Trail reaches its terminus at our forest's very own Springer Mountain.
-The 76.4 miles of the Appalachian Trail (AT) are in Georgia.
+Stretching across 14 states, more than 76 miles of the Appalachian Trail (AT) are in Georgia.
 This stretch of the AT offers views of some of the state's most diverse and stunning ecosystems as it winds northward through the Blue Ridge Wildlife Management Area and passes through five federally designated wilderness areas.
-A microcosm of the North Georgia Mountains, the Appalachian Trail inspires courage and endurance and promises to plant the seed of adventure in the heart of all it's visitors.

 This 60-acre freshwater wetland was originally a cooperative project with the U.S. Forest Service, Georgia DNR, Georgia Power and Ducks Unlimited.
 Dyar Pasture is a bird sanctuary and a birders paradise.
 Outfitted with a dike and water control system to control water levels, the management of this area enables a healthy and sustainable waterfowl habitat necessary for the continued survival of this wetland ecosystem.
 The area has picnicking and fishing opportunities, a boat launch with access to the Oconee River and Lake Oconee and a short hiking trail, making Dyar Pasture a fantastic place for a day of birding and appreciating a wetland habitat.

 Download the Dyar Pasture Brochure.
 Includes a site map and a plant and animal check list along with other cool information.